We use Your Data:

 We use different methods to collect data from and about you, including through:

-Your Medical Data is treated confidentiality, which means that none of our staff can access it unless they are a healthcare professional (or owe a similar duty of confidentiality).
+Your Medical Data is treated confidentiality, which means that none of our staff can access it unless they are a healthcare professional (or owe a similar duty of confidentiality) or where we have another lawful basis to process Your Medical Data.
 We will never disclose Medical Data without your consent unless legally required or permitted to do so.

 Your Medical Data will not be used by us to send you information about our products and services (i.e. for marketing purposes) unless you give us your express consent to use your Medical Data this way.

-We will only use the information that we collect from you as follows:
+More specifically, we will use the information that we collect from you in the following circumstances: